Endogen/Telegram-Kraken-Bot/README.md

 ## Usage
 If you configured the bot correctly and execute the script, you should get a welcome message from the bot along with the information if you are using the latest version.
 There should also be a custom keyboard that shows you all the available commands.
 Click on a button to execute the command or type the command in manually.

 :warning: In general, while entering the volume, make sure that you don't use smaller values then Kraken supports.
 Take a look at the [order limits for various coins](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-).
 Otherwise the request to Kraken will lead to an error.
+These values are also present in the configuration file at key `min_order_size`.

 ### Available commands
 ##### Related to Kraken